Our Leaders

 Chief Human Resources Officer

-Ms. Culbreth has over 25 years of experience serving as a trusted leader and advisor in the areas of Human Resources and HSE.
-She oversees the strategy and execution of Human Resources, employee communication and engagement, DE&I, and Talent Management.
-Prior to joining Houston Food Bank in 2021, Ms. Culbreth held senior leadership roles in various for-profit industries, including Logistics, Distribution, and Transportation.
-She holds a B.S. in Social Work from Metropolitan State University, an M.S. in Organizational Leadership & Human Resources from Regis University and is SPHR and SHRM-SCP certified.
+Ms. Culbreth has over 25 years of experience serving as a trusted leader and thought partner in Human Capital Management. Â As the Chief Human Resources Officer, she oversees the strategy, execution, and support related to Internal Communications, Employee Engagement, Employee Relations, Belonging, Talent Acquisition, Training and Development, Talent Management, Benefits, Payroll, HRIS, and Process Compliance functions.
+Before joining Houston Food Bank in 2021, Ms. Culbreth held senior leadership roles in various for-profit industries, including Logistics, Distribution, and Transportation.
+She earned a B.S. in Social Work from Metropolitan State University, an M.S. in Organizational Leadership & Human Resources from Regis University and is SPHR and SHRM-SCP certified.

-Nicole Lander, Chief Impact Officer
+Chief Operations Officer

 Nicole Lander